ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 - `--time, -t` – If specified, print the query execution time to 'stderr' in non-interactive mode.
 - `--stacktrace` – If specified, also print the stack trace if an exception occurs.
 - `--config-file` – The name of the configuration file.
-- `--secure` – If specified, will connect to server over secure connection
+- `--secure` – If specified, will connect to server over secure connection.

 ### Configuration Files